🎉The 2026 Radar is live! Interested in contributing? Get into contact with us!

 Source

-Interview conducted in April 2024, led by sebis researchers.
-The interviewee is the co-founder and CTO of the company.
+Interview conducted in April 2026, led by sebis researchers.
+The interviewees are legal innovation and transformation professionals working at the organization.

 Who is using it?